jenqm/skyline/README.md

 # skyline
-responsive skyline goes from day to night when adjusting size
+responsive skyline goes from day to night when adjusting page size